All Saints Secondary School: Move to Karamunsing

-As the principal and class teacher, Mr. Chai Ah Soon's main concern was undoubtedly academics.
-But the school was multi-functional.
-It was also used to hold church services.
-Besides, meetings and social functions were held in King Edward VII School as it was difficult to find suitable premises in Jesselton for these purposes.
-Later, on 1 September 1909, King Edward VII School was moved to a land at Karamunsing, granted by the Court of Directors of the British North Borneo Company.
+On 1 September 1909, King Edward VII School was moved to a land at Karamunsing, granted by the Court of Directors of the British North Borneo Company.
 The site of the school was moved to Karamunsing in 1910.
 The new school was built of wood, on stilts over the swamp.

 The birth of All Saints School

 World War I (1914-1918) had a big impact on King Edward VII School.
 The government had to stop its financial assistance and parents were unable to pay for the schooling expenses.
 Thus, the school board temporarily closed the school.
 On 1 February 1923, Rev. C. J. Collis reopened the school and renamed it as All Saints School, after the church where he served.
 He was the headmaster of the school then.
 In 1923, the 1st Jesselton (Scout) Patrol was formed by Rev. C. J. Collis in All Saints School.
 Boarding facilities became available in All Saints on 1 May 1930.
 In December 1934, Cambridge University Local Examinations were held in All Saints School for the first time in Jesselton.